 To the average person online it may seem like fun and games, but this matter has blown out of proportion and is no longer a laughing matter.

-Everyone has went through their share of heart brake or being treated unfairly in a relationship.
+Everyone has gone through their share of heartbreak or being treated unfairly in a relationship.
 This common experience has been used in the Black community to fuel hatred between Black men and Black women.
-The thought behind it is simple; if one Black person treated me wrong, then all Black people have serious issues and we are a terrible people.
+The thought behind it is simple; if one Black person treated me wrong, then all Black people have serious issues and we are terrible people.
 Yet, as simple as the idea sounds, it works like a charm within the Black community.

 No other woman on the planet will deal with the foolishness of the Black man more than the Black woman will.
 It is common knowledge that when Black women cease to exist, so will Black people!